"

 You can find out more about Canadian Weather at: Environment Canada web page for Nova Scotia.

 The below graphic illustrates the average temperatures for each season.
-Please note that often these temperatures are warmer or colder with the wind, proximity to the ocean, and other geographical features of your community.
+Please note that these temperatures are often warmer or colder with the wind, proximity to the ocean, and other geographical features of your community.

 Summer indicated with a sun, high of 32 degrees celsius indicated with plus sign, 20 degrees celsius low indicated with minus sign.
 Fall indicated with leaves, 20 degree celsius high indicated with plus sign, 0 degrees celsius low indicated with a minus sign Winter indicated with a fir tree, 5 degree celsius high indicated with a plus sign, -15 degrees celsius indicated with a minus sign.
 Spring indicated by a butter fly, 20 degree hish indicated by a plus sign, 0 degree celsius low indicated by a minus.
 All images are above a photo of a cloudy sky and white boxes.

-Weather data sourced from Tourism Nova Scotia.1
+Weather data sourced from Tourism Nova Scotia.

 How is Summer?